haiwen/seafile-admin-docs/manual/setup_binary/installation_pro.md

 # Installation of Seafile Server Professional Edition

 This manual explains how to deploy and run Seafile Server Professional Edition (Seafile PE) on a Linux server from a pre-built package using MySQL/MariaDB as database.
-The deployment has been tested for Debian/Ubuntu and CentOS, but Seafile PE should also work on other Linux distributions.
+The deployment has been tested for Debian/Ubuntu.

-**Tip:** If you have little experience with Seafile Server, we recommend that you use an installation script for deploying Seafile Server.

 ## Requirements